 President & CEO

 - An alternate parent/visitor will not be permitted to sign in until the other visitor has signed out and left the premises.
-The alternate visitor must be one of the two individuals designated on each patient’s visitor log kept with Security.
+The alternate visitor must be one of the three individuals designated on each patient’s visitor log kept with Security.

 If you have any questions regarding visitor restrictions, please contact our Social Work department at (914) 831-2439.